grumpyjames/birding-almanac/blog/essex-reconnaissance/essex-reconnaissance.md

-Until we make a start, and, having picked up a few more Yellow Wagtails in one of the ditches, discover that the Allfleets marsh trail is temporarily off limits.
+Until we make a start, and, having picked up a few more Yellow Wagtails in one of the ditches, discover that the Allfleets marsh trail is temporarily off-limits.
 We rejig our plans (the New Pool trail wasn't a thing when we visited, or we couldn't find it) to just do the Marsh Flats trail instead.

-We see lots of Shelduck, and a Kestrel, and some very lost looking tourists, and that's about it.
+We see lots of Shelduck, and a Kestrel, and some very lost-looking tourists, and that's about it.
 It's a nice walk in the sun though, and we find a shortcut back to the road to save doubling back from the car park, to the relief of a still complaining knee.